 - Janitorial/Cleaning– The cleaning service industry accounted for $60B in revenue in 2016 at a 4.3% growth rate.
 One of a cleaning companies’ biggest headache is estimation, which is primarily done by square footage.
 However, you are unable to see over a phone call, how clean and/or messy one’s home currently is.
 The ability to do a virtual walk through allows for accurate and faster estimation with the right staffing and products.

 - Moving and Storage: The moving and storage business generates over $15B in revenue.
 A moving companies’ ability to grow is based on manual processes of move checklists estimating room by room.
 This process accounts for a time consuming and expensive process for both the consumer and the moving estimators.
 A walk through typically is needed to see sizing of items and contents.
 In addition, there are shipping websites like www.uship.com where you have trucking companies bidding on items to fill a truck.
 The ability for a professional to utilize video in real time to see contents and size minimizes back and forth.

 The home services industry is in great need of technology innovation to keep up with ever-changing expectations of consumers.
 Consumers’ measure home service companies across all industries expecting a proactive customer experience and buying process.
-One Touch Brands mobile video technology helps save money, increase revenue with a competitive advantage in a crowded industry.
+One Touch Brands video chat technology helps save money, increase revenue with a competitive advantage in a crowded industry.
 Home services companies can implement the technology in weeks, not months or years.
-For more on mobile video connection technology, visit www.onetouchbrands.com @onetouchbrands
+For more on video chat technology, visit www.onetouchbrands.com @onetouchbrands